virbickt/aruodas-rent-price-predictions/README.md

 Model deployment is part of a process of building a machine learning pipeline.
 Model (stored here as `regressor.pkl`) used is a multivariate linear regression that has been trained on the data collected using [**scraperuodas**](https://github.com/virbickt/scraperuodas).
 In order to access the inferences made by the model, a basic
 Flask application has been created that has two routes: one for making the predictions (`/predict`) and another for retrieving a given number of most recent predictions stored on a database (`/last_records/<desired_number>`).
+The application has been deployed on Heroku, a cloud services provider and is accessible through [this link](http://aruodas-rent-price-predictions.herokuapp.com/).

 1. [Introduction](#Introduction)
 2. [Installation](#Installation)